Australians are increasingly turning to natural gas hot water systems when they’re building, renovating or replacing an old system.

 Continuous flow gas hot water

 Continuous flow systems only heat water as it passes through a heat exchanger when the tap is in use and they also don’t rely on a pilot light, making them extremely cost effective.
 According to Palfrey, they can supply hot water continuously and very efficiently, ensuring there’s hot water for the whole family.
 In addition, temperature controllers can be a handy added extra feature of these systems.
 They allow you to set the temperature you desire – a great safety feature if you have kids.
-Gas hot water systems are already a cleaner alternative to most electric units.
 In particular, continuous flow systems and the sun make a perfect match as they can be used as a ‘solar booster’ to increase the water temperature on days of lower solar gain, without relying on electricity.

 How do I choose the best natural gas hot water system for my needs?